Where do you find the time for side projects?

 3. What do I want to accomplish this week?

-I don’t always keep this habit, but when I do, it’s really helpful.
+I don’t always keep this habit, but when I do, it’s constructive.
 I use a Kanban board to write out a list of achievable tasks for the week.
 I put all those items in the “Backlog” column.
-Then, each day I pull up the list, choose one task (by moving it to the “Current” column), and work on it until it’s done.
+Then, each day I pull up the list, choose one task (by moving it to the “Current” column), and work on it until I’ve completed it.

-4. Ok, but where do you actually find the time?
+4. Ok, but where do you find the time?

-I mentioned setting goals, using inspiration, and Kanban first because setting a good foundation is important.
-I’ve found having this foundation is more helpful than the actual logistics (which actually aren’t that exciting).
+I mentioned setting goals, using inspiration, and Kanban first because setting a good foundation is essential.
+I’ve found having this foundation is more helpful than the actual logistics (which aren’t that exciting).

 The short answer is: I work on side-projects whenever I have a spare moment.
 I sacrifice other things (watching TV, reading the newspaper, playing video games) so that I can do creative work.